-Dr. Levon Vartanian serves as the EMS Medical Director for Cypress Creek EMS (CCEMS) in north Harris County, a position which he has held and cherished since October 1,1998.
-CCEMS serves as the 911 EMS provider for an area of 177 square miles with an estimated population of more than 500,000.
+Dr. Levon Vartanian serves as the EMS Medical Director for Cypress Creek EMS (CCEMS) in northern Harris County, a position which he has held and cherished since October 1, 1998.
+CCEMS serves as the 911 EMS provider for an area of 177 square miles with an estimated population of more than 550,000.

 When Dr. Vartanian began his practice at Houston Northwest Medical Center, it became immediately apparent to all EMS providers that delivered patients to him, that he truly cared about what was happening on the streets.
-Two short years later, Cypress Creek EMS approached Dr. Vartanian about becoming the medical director and leading them through the next several years.
+Two short years later, Cypress Creek EMS approached Dr. Vartanian about becoming the medical director.
 No one had any idea where his leadership would take them.

-Cypress Creek EMS is comprised of a hierarchy of EMS providers, ranging from volunteer non-medical drivers to the advanced level “Paramedic III” providers that are authorized to perform rapid sequence induction and other special procedures.
+Cypress Creek EMS is comprised of a hierarchy of EMS providers, ranging from volunteer EMTs to the advanced level “Paramedic III” providers that are authorized to administer whole blood, use Point of Care Ultra Sound, perform rapid sequence induction to restore breathing and other special procedures.
 Every provider at the Paramedic II level and above is personally certified by Dr. Vartanian to operate under his medical direction following a rigorous oral scenario exam.
 This exam may consist of one patient scenario that lasts an hour, or as many as two or three scenarios that can take up to five hours to complete.
 A paramedic is not released as a paramedic in the Cypress Creek EMS system until Dr. Vartanian is satisfied with their competence and ability to provide the highest standard of care, further exemplifying his commitment to his community.
 His meticulous nature and attention to detail ensures that his staff serves the public above and beyond expectations.

 At Cypress Creek EMS, the Charles R. Hooks Education Center is a landmark.
 It is here that Dr. Vartanian takes on a tremendous leadership role in education as well.
 He insists on being actively involved with the many clinical education programs Cypress Creek EMS offers.
 From basic new member orientation to advanced level airway management to tactical medical operational support, he is integral to the program’s development and administration.